k1te-m/Google-Books-React-Search/README.md

   ![GitHub](https://img.shields.io/github/license/k1te-m/Google-Books-React-Search)![GitHub top language](https://img.shields.io/github/languages/top/k1te-m/Google-Books-React-Search)

   ## Description
   React application utilizing NodeJS, Express, and MongoDB that allows users to query and display books from the Google Books API.
-Users are given various information about each bookand are able to save books that they like or want to read for future reference.
+Users are given various information about each book and are able to save books that they like or want to read for future reference.

   ## Table of Contents
   * [Installation](#installation)